Nagano mountain hut owner hopes emperor will not give up passion for trekking | The Japan Times

-The owner of a hut in the Yatsugatake mountain range hopes newly enthroned Emperor Naruhito will not give up his passion for trekking.
+The owner of a hut on the Yatsugatake mountain range hopes newly enthroned Emperor Naruhito will not give up his passion for trekking.

 The 59-year-old emperor, who ascended the throne Wednesday, is known to be very fond of outdoor activities including skiing and jogging, but might be forced to quit most, if not all, of them because of a significant increase in his imperial duties.